 - create a teaching unit "Digitalization in electricity sector" for the Petroleum Economics and Management (PEM) and Energy and Markets (ENM) programs, in May 2019;

-- integrate case studies on the economics and optimization of electricity networks in the teaching units related to the technico-economics of the electricity sector, within the PEM and ENM programs and the EEET research-oriented master's degree, since September 2018.
+- integrate case studies on the economics and optimization of electricity networks in the teaching units related to the technico-economics of the electricity sector, within the ETEM and ENM programs and the EEET research-oriented master's degree, since September 2018.

 A doctoral thesis on the analysis of the economic and technical challenges associated with the integration of renewable energies into electricity grids, in partnership with the Economix laboratory at the University of Paris Nanterre, began in January 2019.

 The PhD candidate is Pierre Cayet, who is under the co-direction of Dr. Arash Farnoosh and Dr. Lionel Ragot, a researcher at the Economix laboratory, holder of the Economic Transitions